BenWilliams89/mental-health-website/README.md

 - Next I created the Hero section by creating a container, then a row and then two divs.
 The first div had some text, paragraghs , icons and a button.
 The second div had an img.
 I made these align center and tweaked the styling to have a correct looking layout.

 - I used font-awesome for the icons

+- I worked on my next section of services and used the cards element in bootstrap, here I displayed the 3 ways the business is able to offer support.

+- I got images from pexels